 - Pump pliers

 - Marker pens

-Always remember safety comes first, check before starting work where the services are in the kitchen, use a power/pipe detector to check for hidden live cables and water/gas pipes before removing the old kitchen units, drilling holes or chasing out walls.
+Always remember safety comes first.
+Check before starting work where the services are in the kitchen.
+Use a power/pipe detector to check for hidden live cables and water/gas pipes before removing the kitchen units, drilling holes or chasing out walls.

 Fitting a kitchen – Plan the layout

-- Sink units and hobs should not be positioned too near or on a joint in a worktop.
+- Don’t place sink units or hobs too near to or on a joint in a worktop

-- Wall units and the base units below them, should where possible, be the same width, so doors and handles line up.
+- Wall units and the base units below them should be the same width, so doors and handles line up.

-- Sockets should be around 150mm from the finished worktop to allow room for the plug top flex, they can of course go higher, if you know the size of tiles you are going to use, it is in my opinion easier to tile if the socket(s) are on the tile line.
+- Electric sockets should be at least 150mm from the finished worktop to allow room for the plug top flex.
+It’s easier to tile if the socket(s) are on the tile line.

 When you have made a list of the units required for the kitchen don’t forget all the extras such as: